Frank S. David, MD, PhD

 3. Impact of drug price legislation on biopharma innovation

-Background: The Inflation Reduction Act (IRA) imposes mandatory price cuts on certain drugs made available under Medicare.[6]
-Opponents of the IRA argue the legislation will stifle biomedical innovation, in part by reducing investment in so-called “follow-on indications” pursued after the drug’s initial approval.[7]
+Background: The Inflation Reduction Act (IRA) imposes mandatory price cuts on certain drugs made available under Medicare.[5]
+Opponents of the IRA argue the legislation will stifle biomedical innovation, in part by reducing investment in so-called “follow-on indications” pursued after the drug’s initial approval.[6]
 However, there are currently no data to establish a current benchmark of how approvals evolve over a drug’s lifetime that could serve as a baseline with which to compare pre- and post-IRA levels.
-This project aims to establish such a baseline to enable future analyses.

 [1] List of published articles: https://orcid.org/0000-0002-8025-4427